MicrosoftDocs/visualstudio-docs/docs/install/changed-payloads.md

 ms.prod: visual-studio-windows
 ms.technology: vs-installation
 ---
-# Payloads modified after a release
+# Package payloads changed after a release has already shipped

-When creating a layout, some payloads are allowed to change after the release was shipped.
-This behavior can result in different layout content depending on when the layout was created.
+Some package payloads are allowed to change after a release has already shipped.
+When you or someone else creates a layout, this behavior might result in different layout content, depending on when a layout was created.

-Here's how to determine if the layout creation acquired payloads that were modified after the release shipped:
+Here's how to determine if the layout creation acquired package payloads that were modified after the release shipped:

 1. Open the setup log.
 The log is typically at `%TEMP%\dd_setup_[date].log` where `[date]` is when the layout operation started in `yyyyMMddHHmmss` format.

-2. Look for a line in the log structured like
+2. Look for a line in the log that is structured like the following text:

     `Falling back to signature and signer check because hash verification returned HashMismatch for path: [path]`

-3. Then look for lines later in the log indicting that the download succeeded for the `[path]`
+3. Then, look for lines later in the log that indicate that the download succeeded for the [path].
+They might look similar to the following text:

     `Download of [url] succeeded using engine 'WebClient'`

     `END: Downloading [url] to [path]`

 ## See also